minio/docs/source/administration/object-management/create-lifecycle-management-expiration-rule.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting with :mc-release:`MinIO Server RELEASE.2024-05-01T01-11-10Z`, MinIO supports deleting all versions of an object that has a delete marker as its latest version.
-MinIO only supports this function with JSON.
+MinIO supports such deletes with ``JSON``, not through the command line.

-To add this function, first export the rule to modify with :mc:`mc ilm rule export`.
+To add this capability to a rule, first export the rule to modify with :mc:`mc ilm rule export`.
 Modify the exported rule with additional ``JSON`` that resembles the following:

 .. code-block:: text